itkSource/lorhammer/doc/content/develop.md

 }
 ```

-A checker need to have a type :
+A checker needs to have a type :

 ```go
 const NoneType = Type("none")
 ```

-And you need to register your implementation in the map hosted by `src/orchestrator/checker/checker.go` :
+A registration is needed for your implementation in the map hosted by `src/orchestrator/checker/checker.go` :

 ```go
 var checkers = make(map[Type]func(consulClient tools.Consul, config json.RawMessage) (Checker, error))